Kethku/better-pse-map/README.md

  # A better PSE outage map

  The official Puget Sound Energy map sucks.
 Like a lot.
-Its very hard to use on mobile, constantly change zoom level randomly, and presents the data in an unhelpful way.
+Its very hard to use on mobile, constantly changes zoom level randomly, and presents the data in an unhelpful way.

  [Here's a better one.](https://kaylees.dev/better-pse-map/)